Hot Posts

 Gratitude on the Steps

-Just as I was resigning myself to a clumsy descent, I rounded a corner, and my fear turned to overwhelming relief and gratitude.
-There before me was a long, beautifully crafted set of handmade log stairs built right into the mountainside.
-Some thoughtful predecessor on this trail had taken a ton of time and care to create this safe passage.
-It turned a situation that could have been me sliding on my bottom for a long ways into me smiling as I navigated such lovely and unique terrain.
-Those stairs weren't just practical; they were a work of art and a profound reminder of the kindness of strangers.
+But as I rounded a corner, my dread turned to overwhelming relief and gratitude.
+There before me was a long, beautifully crafted set of handmade log stairs built right into the mountainside!
+Some thoughtful predecessor on this trail had taken a ton of time and care to come this far back and create this safe passage.
+It turned a terrifying descent into a lovely walk, and it was a profound reminder of the kindness of strangers.

 Handmade Stairs at the top of Maple Canyon Loop